Seedmanc/Tumblr-image-sorter/README.md

 v1.0

 * [Opera Native](https://github.com/Seedmanc/Tumblr-image-sorter/tree/master/Opera%20native) version - **released**
-* Chrome port - in development
+* Chrome port - prerelease ready
 * Firefox - planned?
+Use Chrome version so far.

 Note that since I'm using the Opera version myself it will be the only version thoroughly tested by everyday usage.
 Chrome will only be tested formally.
 Also, since non-native versions are pretty much scripts for Greasemonkey and its clones, perhaps Chrome version should be working for Firefox and other browsers too.

 ### Major TODOs
 * Make the Folder database into a separate file instead of it being inside the script.
 If impossible, perhaps have it stored in a flashDB with a decent GUI for editing.